 - vitamin D helps our bodies to absorb calcium

-- protein is important for muscle strength
+- protein is important for muscle maintenance

 If your diet isn't as good as it should be, you may want to consider taking a dietary supplement.